feathersjs-ecosystem/dataloader/docs/loader/migration-guide.md

 ## Data Loaders

 Feathers Dove introduces memorable new APIs for batch-loading and caching.
-And for the first time, Feathers has a built-in solution for populating data: Cache Loaders, App Loaders, and Service Loaders!
+And for the first time, Feathers has a built-in solution for populating data: App Loaders and Service Loaders!

 You can learn more about Data Loaders, [here](/api/loader/index).

-### Cache Loaders

-Speed is the goal.
-Cache Loaders make your apps one step faster by preventing the need to re-request data.
-Cache Loaders have a familiar API for making requests and caching the results of those requests.
-The Cache Loaders include the `FindLoader`, the `GetLoader`, and the `find` and `get` methods of the new `ServiceLoader` classes.

-Learn more about Cache Loaders, [here](/api/loader/cache-loaders).

 ### Service Loaders